KumaranSekar18/Titanic/README.md

 # Titanic
 Prediction of survival in the titanic ship.
-The following project gives you end to end approach with titanic dataset with the EDA concept, Multicolinearity treatment, Classification algorthims and so on.
+The following project gives you end to end approach with titanic dataset.